 - Block - Error Page.
 Blocks traffic and shows users an error page.

-If the Default Action option in the policy is set to Bypass for the selective proxy, categories and subcategories that are not blocked are reported as unclassified.
+If the Default Action option in the policy is set to Bypass for the selective proxy, categories that are not blocked are reported as unclassified.

 - File Sharing.
 Category for file sharing services or applications such as Dropbox, Google Drive, and OneDrive.
 These services allow users to download and upload a large number of files to your network, potentially creating a backdoor to your organization's network.
 If you do not want to block File Sharing, ETP provides a policy option that allows you to analyze downloads from these domains.
 For more information, see Scan file sharing downloads for malware.

 If your organization is enabled to use a custom response with the AUP and ETP Proxy is disabled, you can associate a custom response to a blocked action.
 As part of the block action, traffic to blocked websites is forwarded to the custom response.
 Information about the machine that made the request is recorded.
 Keep in mind that this data is not reported in ETP.
 To learn more about custom responses, see Custom response.